 Create your own SWOT analysis by collecting information from multiple sources, such as company profiles, industry & market information, and news.
 If you are researching on a public company, take a look at its Annual Report (or 10-K), especially the section "Risk Factors."

-Explore the company website and consider the following:
+Explore the company website:

 Interview the company, if possible.
 State that you are a student researching on the company for academic work, and that you will agree to sign any non-disclosure agreement.
 Call and ask them nicely.
 You might be surprised! * Most of the "internal information" (e.g., HR practices) of small private firms is highly unlikely to be available in secondary sources; in this case, talking with the company is the only way.